airflow2010/GOODMUSIC/README.md

   --set-secrets="AUTH_USERNAME=prism-auth-username:latest,AUTH_PASSWORD=prism-auth-password:latest,PROJECT_ID=prism-auth-projectid:latest"
 ```

+You will get a dynamic URL which you can then use to access the app.
+You can map a custom domain to the app (in GCC/Cloud Run/Domain Mappings).

 ## Operational tips

 - Quotas: YouTube inserts and playlist creation consume quota; the playlist script stops and cleans up on `quotaExceeded`.
 - Progress: `progress.json` prevents duplicate playlists; delete it if you want to rebuild everything.
 - Tokens: remove `token.pickle` to force a new YouTube OAuth flow.